qiboteam/qibolab/doc/source/getting-started/experiment.rst

 To launch experiments on quantum hardware, users have first to define their platform.
 A platform is composed of a python file, with instruments information, and of a runcard file, with calibration parameters.

-More information about it is provided in :doc:`../tutorials/lab` and several examples can be found at `TII dedicated repository <https://github.com/qiboteam/qibolab_platforms_qrc>`_.
+More information about defining platforms is provided in :doc:`../tutorials/lab` and several examples can be found at `TII dedicated repository <https://github.com/qiboteam/qibolab_platforms_qrc>`_.
 Moreover, in the sext section, a platform template will be provided.

 After defining the platform, we must instruct ``qibolab`` of the location of the create file.